 However, in many cases, the Trustee has authority to make decisions which are in the best interest of the beneficiary.
 That may require examining carefully how the rules regarding “in-kind support and maintenance” will be applied.
 Problems can arrive when “in-kind income” consists of food or shelter.
 The beneficiary’s SSI benefits will be reduced or eliminated if he or she receives ISM.

-The theory behind the reduction or elimination is that SSI benefits are specifically intended to pay for a person’s food, clothing, and shelter, so if that person receives those things from another source, then less SSI benefits are needed.
+The theory behind the reduction or elimination is that Government benefits are specifically intended to pay for a person’s food, clothing, and shelter, so if that person receives those things from another source, then less SSI benefits are needed.
 As a result, if you pay the beneficiary’s grocery bill, rent, provide meals (for example, in a restaurant), or buy a coat for the beneficiary, you are providing ISM to the beneficiary.
 In theory, you are then also reducing his or her need for SSI benefits.

 There are sometimes some very fine distinctions between allowable “in-kind income” and countable ISM.
 For example, you can pay for some travel arrangements but not others (for example, charged airline tickets, but not a hotel room, because that is shelter).
 You can pay for some entertainment expenses, but not others (for example, a movie ticket but not a restaurant meal, as it is food).